Madrid · AI systems · public notes

 Agent runtimes

-Tool boundaries, stopping conditions, traces, handoffs, evaluators, queues, and cost control.
-The brakes matter more than the autonomy.
+Tool boundaries, stopping conditions, traces, handoffs, evaluators, queues, and cost control, defined before an agent reaches production.

 Evaluation

 Eval sets, abstain logic, and regression traces.
-The discipline of proving a change helped instead of assuming it did.
+The discipline of checking whether a change helped before treating it as an improvement.

 Compliance-aware operations

-Permissions, audit trails, PII handling, and human-in-the-loop review for AI running inside regulated finance, where “mostly right” isn't good enough.
+Permissions, audit trails, PII handling, and human-in-the-loop review for AI running inside regulated finance, where a fluent wrong answer is still a defect.

 Harness engineering

-Repository context, executable plans, browser checks, CI guardrails, and review loops around Codex and Claude, so their output stays legible and verifiable inside a real codebase.
+Repository context, executable plans, browser checks, CI gates, and review logs around coding agents, so their output stays verifiable inside a real codebase.

 Read field notes